eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 particular:

 1. The intermediary registers once as a Relying Party with a Registrar (see [Section 3.17](#317-registrars)) and obtains an access certificate (see [Section 3.18](#318-access-certificate-authorities) bearing its own name and Relying Party identifier.
 This access certificate is not different from an access certificate issued to a 'normal' Relying Party, since an intermediary is, as a matter of legal fact, a Relying Party.
 Note: In addition, the intermediary may receive a registration certificate (see [Section 3.19](#319-providers-of-registration-certificates)), if the Registrar issues such certificates.
 However, this registration certificate will not be used in intermediated transactions.
-1. Next, the intermediary will separately register each of the intermediated Relying Parties that uses its services at the same Registrar.
+1. Next, the intermediary separately registers each of the intermediated Relying Parties that uses its services.
 This includes registering the attributes the intermediated Relying Party wants to request for each of its intended uses.
-The Registrar verifies, in a manner to be decided by the Member State, that the intermediated Relying Party is indeed using the services of the intermediary.
-If all is correct, the Registrar will register the fact that the intermediated Relying Party is using the services of the intermediary.
-If the Registrar (via a Provider of registration certificates) issues registration certificates, the intermediary will receive a registration certificate containing an attribute stating that the intermediated Relying Party is using the services of the intermediary.
+Note that each intermediated Relying Party is registered in the Member State where it is established.
+This implies that it is possible for an intermediary to register an intermediated Relying Party with a Registrar different from the Registrar where it is registered itself.
+To prove that the intermediated Relying Party is indeed using the services of the intermediary, the intermediary provides evidence to the Registrar, for example a contract.
+The Registrar evaluates the evidence, and, if all is correct, registers the fact that the intermediated Relying Party is using the services of the intermediary.
+If the Registrar (via a Provider of registration certificates) issues registration certificates, the intermediary receives one or more registration certificates for the intermediated Relying Party.
+These certificates contain an attribute stating that the intermediated Relying Party is using the services of the intermediary.
-1. When asked by an intermediated Relying Party, the intermediary will request a presentation of attributes from a Wallet Unit, using one or more of the flows described in [Section 4.4](#44-data-presentation-flows).
+1. When asked by an intermediated Relying Party, the intermediary will request a presentation of attributes from a Wallet Unit, using one of the flows described in [Section 4.4](#44-data-presentation-flows).
 For this, the intermediary will use their own access certificate (point 1. above) and the registration certificate of the intermediated Relying Party if available (point 2. above).
 If no registration certificate is available, the intermediary adds the user-friendly name and the unique identifier of the intermediated Relying Party directly in the presentation request.
+The intermediary also adds the URL of the Registrar of the intermediated Relying Party, as well as the identifier of its intended use.
 (Note: this will need an extension of [ISO/IEC 18013-5] and [OpenID4VP].)
 The Wallet Unit displays the name of both the intermediary and the intermediated Relying Party to the User when asking for User approval to present the requested attributes.
-1. If the User has indicated that they want to verify the information registered about the Relying Party, and the Wallet Unit sees that the Relying Party uses the services of an intermediary (either in the registration certificate or because the information about the intermediated-Relying Party is present in the request), it verifies that this Relying Party indeed uses the services of this intermediary.
+1. If the User has indicated that they want to verify the information registered about the Relying Party, and the Wallet Unit sees that the Relying Party uses the services of an intermediary (either in the registration certificate or because the information about the intermediated Relying Party is present in the request), it verifies that this Relying Party indeed uses the services of this intermediary.
 If the registration certificate is available, it does so by verifying that the name and the identifier of the intermediary listed in the registration certificate are identical to the name and identifier in the access certificate.
-If the registration certificate is not available, the Wallet Unit contacts the Registrar indicated in the access certificate to do this verification online.
+If no registration certificate is available, the Wallet Unit contacts the Registrar of the intermediated Relying Party, indicated in the request, to do this verification online.
 If this verification was not successful, or the Wallet Unit was not able to retrieve the information registered about the Relying Party, the Wallet Unit informs the User.
 1. When a Wallet Unit presents a PID or attestation to the intermediary, the intermediary verifies the authenticity of the PID or attestation, its revocation status, device binding, and User binding, as well as any combined presentation